Zhu Yuanzhang — A Beggar, Monk, Soldier, and Founder Emperor of the Ming Dynasty

 Great Hongwu Emperor and His Policies

-As one of the greatest emperors in the history of China, Zhu Yuanzhang’s policies and governance had very obvious personal characteristics.
+As one of the most extraordinary emperors in Chinese history, Zhu Yuanzhang's policies and governance displayed distinct personal characteristics.

-Because of his poverty origin, his sad experience in his childhood, and everything that he had suffered and witnessed during his 3 years of begging life, he truly cared about common people’s well-being.
+Because of his poverty origin, his painful childhood experience, and everything he had suffered and witnessed during his three years of begging life, he truly cared about ordinary people’s well-being.

 -

-One of the best welfare systems in the history of China was established under his reign:
+One of the best welfare systems in Chinese history was established under his reign:

 The government offered free medication, foster care, houses, and tombs;